arpieb/deep_learning_elixir/README.md

 Demo livebook built for [Atlanta Code Camp 2021](https://www.atlantacodecamp.com/2021).

 # Usage
-Note that Livebook requires Elixir 1.12 in order to use `Mix.install` which the included notebook leverages.
+Note that Livebook requires Elixir 1.12 in order to use `Mix.install` which the included livebook leverages.
 It has been tested on macOS (Intel) and Ubuntu 20.04 LTS; ymmv on Windows or Apple silicon.

 Use one of the **Livebook** stand-up methods described in detail in the [Livebook](https://github.com/livebook-dev/livebook) repo, and open the livebook of interest under the `livebooks` folder.